Partial specific volume

 The partial specific volume $\bar{v_i},$ express the variation of the extensive volume of a mixture in respect to composition of the masses.
 It is the partial derivative of volume with respect to the mass of the component of interest.

 where $\bar{v_i}$ is the partial specific volume of a component $i$ defined as:

 The PSV is usually measured in milliLiters (mL) per gram (g), proteins > 30 kDa can be assumed to have a partial specific volume of 0.708 mL/g.
 Experimental determination is possible by measuring the natural frequency of a U-shaped tube filled successively with air, buffer and protein solution.

 Properties

-The sum of partial specific volumes of a mixture or solution is an inverse of density of the mixture namely the specific volume of the mixture.
+The weighted sum of partial specific volumes of a mixture or solution is an inverse of density of the mixture namely the specific volume of the mixture.